Admissions Requirements and Procedures

 Columbus, OH 43210-1319 USA

-The deadline for the online application, all application materials, exam scores, and letters of recommendation for domestic applicants is December 15.
+Domestic Applicants: The deadline for the online application, all application materials, exam scores, and letters of recommendation is December 15.

-The deadline for the online application, all application materials, exam scores and letters of recommendation for international applicants is December 1.
+International Applicants: The deadline for the online application, all application materials, exam scores and letters of recommendation is December 1.

-- Apply online at http://gradapply.osu.edu with the nonrefundable application fee (US$60, US$70 for Internationals).
+- Apply online with the nonrefundable application fee (US$60 for domestic applicants, US$70 for international applicants).

 - Send by mail to the Graduate Admissions Office:

-Official GRE or GMAT scores, official TOEFL or MELAB scores (required for those whose native language is not English, and who have not received a degree from an institution in the U.S.).
-Send to institution code 1592 only.
+- Official TOEFL or MELAB scores required for those whose native language is not English, and who have not received a degree from an institution in the U.S. Send to institution code 1592 only.

 Graduate Admissions Office